the1lab/1lab/src/Homotopy/Pushout.lagda.md

-If one considers the structure we're creating, it becomes very obvious that this is equivalent to suspension - because both of our non-path constructors have input `⊤`{.Agda}, they're indistiguishable from members of the pushout; therefore, we take the `inl`{.Agda} and `inr`{.Agda} to `N`{.Agda} and `S`{.Agda} respectively.
+If one considers the structure we're creating, it becomes very obvious that this is equivalent to suspension - because both of our non-path constructors have input `⊤`{.Agda}, they're indistinguishable from members of the pushout; therefore, we take the `inl`{.Agda} and `inr`{.Agda} to `N`{.Agda} and `S`{.Agda} respectively.